fbpx

 Remember: bring your mobile device and headphones to take part in the audio elements of the exhibition.
 There are devices available to borrow from the museum as well.

 A special exhibition catalogue will be available for purchase at the museum.
-This publication was created thanks to the support of Manon Clavel-Solender and Michael Solender
+This publication was created thanks to the support of Manon Clavel-Solender and Michael Solender.

 Exhibition Partners